 In this course, we will study introductory Calculus.
 Students in AP Calculus will be asked to think deeply and critically.
 It will require a strong understanding of algebra, geometry, and Precalculus.
 Some topics we will study include: limits, differentiation, differential equations, slope fields, Riemann sums, integration, the Fundamental Theorem of Calculus, and applications of both derivatives and integrals.
 Students will be asked to apply basic Calculus concepts to analyze data, interpret meanings and situations, create mathematical proofs, draw conclusions about data and mathematical problems, and solve application problems.
-A TI-Nspire CAS graphing calculator is recommended.
+A TI-84 Series graphing calculator and/or a TI-Nspire CAS graphing calculator is recommended.

-AP Statistics (last offered 2021-22)

-Prerequisite: Completion of Precalculus with a grade of C or better or completion of Algebra II with a grade of B or better.
+AP Statistics (last offered 2021-22) Grades 11-12 1 credit Prerequisite: Completion of Precalculus with a grade of C or better or completion of Algebra II with a grade of B or better.